-For the other half (22.5%) of the IAGDs, there may be a:
+For the other half (22.5 % ) of the IAGDs, there may be:

-- Minimum of one non-standardized indicator, and - Maximum of one additional standardized indicator, if there is mutual agreement.
+- a maximum of one additional standardized indicator, if there is mutual agreement; and - a minimum of one non-standardized indicator.

-In the calculation to determine the summative student growth and development rating, the SLOs are weighted equally, each representing 22.5% of the final summative rating.
+In the calculation to determine the summative student growth and development rating, the SLOs are weighted equally, each representing 22.5 % of the final summative rating.

-The SEED model uses a specific definition of "standardized assessment."
+The WPS Evaluation Model uses a specific definition of "standardized assessment."
 As stated in the Connecticut Guidelines for Educator Evaluation, a standardized assessment is characterized by the following attributes:

-- Administered and scored in a consistent or "standard" manner; - Aligned to a set of academic or performance "standards;" - Commonly-administered (e.g., nation- or statewide); and - Often administered only once a year, although some standardized assessments are administered two or three times per year.
+- Administered and scored in a consistent or "standard" manner; - Aligned to a set of academic or performance "standards;" - Broadly-administered (e.g., nation-or statewide); - Commercially-produced; and - Often administered only once a year, although some standardized assessments are administered two or three times per year.